skrey/yellow-extensions/source/edit/README.md

 ## How to restrict a user account

 If you don't want that pages are modified in a web browser, then restrict user accounts.
-Open file `system/extensions/yellow-user.ini` and change `Home` and `Access`.
+Open file `system/extensions/yellow-user.ini` and change `Access` and `Home`.
 Users are allowed to edit pages within their home page, but nowhere else.

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/extensions/yellow-system.ini` and change `EditLoginRestriction: 1`.
 Users are allowed to reset their password, but cannot create a new user account.